Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 }

-- The commodity is defined by symbols (such as XAU, which means gold).
+- A commodity is defined by symbols (such as XAU, which stands for gold).

 - Rates ["XAU"] provide the current price of gold.

-- Metadata offers unit (T.oz) and quote currency (USD).
+- Metadata includes the unit (T.oz) and the quote currency (USD).

-- The JSON error field enables one to cope with errors.
+- The JSON error field helps handle errors.

 Pro Tip: